jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ### Allow XBMC to unmount USB drives

 XBian used to include the usbmount package to mount USB devices as soon as they are connected.
-This prevented XBMC from bring able to mount and unmount USB drives itself, using the udisk service [as designed], due to root privileges being required to unmount devices mounted by usbmount.
+This prevented XBMC from bring able to use the udisk service to mount and unmount USB drives itself, due to root privileges being required to unmount devices mounted by usbmount.

 ```sh
 	# disable the usbmount package